How can I get every value to appear without increasing my tests?

 What if we needed to have the states paired with every other parameter?

 This example produced a test set that has a test for each state, but does not guarantee coverage of every state with every other parameter value.
 If we needed to have every state paired with every value, we could create a two-way plan.
 That plan will have a lot of tests.
 To overcome that issue, we might consider using equivalence classes with the Value Expansion feature.

 If you don't see the '1-way' strength option, that is because you have not leveled up.
 Level up to Expert by completing the various Hexawise test design achievements.
-We hide this feature from those that have not proven their worth.
-Given the extreme implications of a plan created without proper knowledge of the 1-way strength, we reserve this advanced feature for only those on the path to test design nirvana.
+We hide this feature from those that have not proven their skill in Hexawise.
+Given the extreme implications of a plan created without proper knowledge of the 1-way strength, we reserve this advanced feature for only those on the path to test design Nirvana.